SmileGuide/mywebsite/themes/blowfish/exampleSite/content/docs/shortcodes/index.it.md

 ## Button

 `button` outputs a styled button component which can be used to highlight a primary action.
-It has three optional variables `href`, `target` and `rel` which can be used to specify the URL, target and relation of the link.
+It has two optional variables `href` and `target` which can be used to specify the URL and target of the link.

 **Example:**